sagemath/trac_to_gh/Issue 2056.md

 # Issue 2056: 3d graphics examples [with patch; needs easy review] include two very nice examples from Peter Jipsen in the sage docstrings

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2056

 Original creator: was